 Charlie, Charlie, Charlie, Charlie.

 I look for coincidences and synchronicity now as animals in the forest use patterns in nature to find food to survive.
 Four Charlies in three days, what does it mean?
 There are no real answers to these questions and the many others that float through my mind.
-The next day I drive the Canadian Whiskey maker to San Francisco to purchase a new bottle topping machine.
-We walk into the industrial building and a guy with curly brown hair approaches and introduces himself as Charlie.
+The next day I drive the Canadian Whiskey maker to San Francisco to purchase a new bottle capping machine.
+We walk into the industrial building and a young guy with curly brown hair approaches us, and introduces himself as Charlie.

 Please leave your comments below.
 Love and blessings to all.